krmanik/Anki-xiehanzi/index.md

  implementation of HanziWriter in Anki and AnkiDroid.
 It may not work in some devices.
 Please make backups of your AnkiDroid decks         before importing xiehanzi hsk decks.
  I have used [this (audio-cmn)](https://github.com/hugolpz/audio-cmn) to add audio to HSK characters.
  Some audio files missing but using a simply python script audio file can be generated using text to speech.
 [Read](https://github.com/infinyte7/gtts-textToMp3)

+It may not work on some devices.
+But tested to be work on most devices.

 ## Contribution
  Any contribution will be appreciated.